Expect the Unexpected (And Build for It)

 IN DATA AND BI

 Anyone who has worked in data long enough has a story like this.
-An automated sales report runs every morning without issue — until a new market is onboarded and their source data uses DD/MM/YYYY where the system expects MM/DD/YYYY.
-For weeks, transactions on dates where the day value exceeds 12 are silently dropped.
+An automated sales report runs every morning without issue until a new market is onboarded and their source data uses a different date format.
+For weeks, a portion of transactions are silently dropped.
 The dashboard shows that market underperforming.
 Leadership pulls back investment.
 Eventually a manual reconciliation surfaces the truth.
 A date format.
 A regional exception.
 A business decision made on broken ground.

 It happens in subtler ways too.
-A cost centre stops populating a field — a quiet upstream change — and nulls flow in where numbers should be.
-The system treats null as zero.
-A product suddenly looks far more profitable than it is.
+A cost centre stops populating a field due to a quiet upstream change, and nulls flow in where numbers should be.
+The system treats null as zero and a product suddenly looks far more profitable than it actually is.
 Or duplicate records enter from a CRM migration, splitting one customer into two, making churn look higher and revenue per customer look lower than reality.
-In each case the pipeline didn't break.
-It just processed confidently and wrongly, because nobody had engineered for the exception.
+In each case the pipeline did not break.
+It simply processed confidently and incorrectly, because nobody had engineered for the exception.

-Rolling out an automated BI reporting system, or any system, involves rigorous testing.
+Rolling out a BI system involves rigorous testing.
 And what that process teaches you over time is not how to eliminate exceptions but how to recognise them, handle them cleanly, and build with enough experience to know where the edges tend to be.
-Every scenario caught early is one less surprise waiting down the road and there is real value in having already seen something, already solved it, already built past it.
-In fact finding exceptions early in testing is a good sign.
-It means the system is being genuinely stress tested, and that the team knows what to look for.
-At Cubot BI, that experience has been earned across implementations and refinements over years — and it shows in how we design.
-We know which patterns hold, where systems tend to be fragile, and how to build in ways that make exceptions manageable rather than disruptive.
+Every scenario caught early is one less surprise waiting down the road.
+Finding exceptions early in testing is actually a good sign — it means the system is being genuinely stress tested and that the team knows what to look for.
+At Cubot BI, that experience has been earned across implementations and refinements over years, and it shows in how we design.
+We know which patterns hold, where systems tend to be fragile, and how to build in ways that make exceptions manageable.
 A good BI system is not one that never encounters issues.
-It's one where issues are surfaced quickly, resolved cleanly, and added to a body of knowledge that makes the next implementation sharper than the last.
-That's how experience compounds.
-And it's the exceptions along the way that built it.
+It is one where issues are surfaced quickly, resolved cleanly, and added to a body of knowledge that makes the next implementation sharper than the last.

 WHEN DECISIONS GET AUTOMATED

-The stakes get significantly higher when decisions stop being reviewed and start being automated.
-A human analyst looking at a dashboard might pause at an anomaly — question it, flag it, dig in.
-An automated decision system doesn't pause.
-It acts.
-Pricing engines, inventory replenishment, credit scoring, customer segmentation — all increasingly driven by agents that take inputs and produce outputs at a speed and scale no human team can match.
+The stakes rise significantly when decisions stop being reviewed and start being automated.
+A human analyst looking at a dashboard might pause at an anomaly, question it, and dig in before acting.
+Automated systems do not have that instinct.
+Pricing engines, inventory replenishment, credit scoring and customer segmentation are all increasingly driven by agents that process inputs and produce outputs at a speed and scale no human team can match.
+That speed is the point — but it is also the risk.

 IN AI